esheetz/human_robot_red_teaming/docs/ticket_todos.md

 Model planning problems:
 - [ ] incorporate pyperplan
 - [ ] convert model files to STRIPS files
+  - [ ] assume models are supersets of each other, so if ChatGPT removed something from one iteration to the next, include it
 - [ ] research failure modes
 - [ ] process for randomizing task goals and failures
 - [ ] pipeline for attempting planning, updating model confidence, and moving to next model